 Wintersweet (chimonanthus praecox)

 Bad weather, snow, and cold temperatures do not prevent the wintersweet from gracing us with its beautiful flowers and pleasant scent during winter.
 It is frost-hardy up to a temperature of -28°C and prefers fertile and porous soil.
-The flowers are approx. 2.5 cm long, with a creamy yellow colour and a red eye in the centre.
+The flowers are approx. 2.5 cm long, a creamy yellow colour and have a red eye in the centre.
 They can start to flower in December, but the main flowering season is in February and March.
-The leaves appear after the flowers and turn a white to yellow in autumn.
+The leaves appear after the flowers and turn a white to yellow colour in the autumn.
 Since it has flowered rather sparingly in recent years and is somewhat more delicate, it should be planted in a protected and sunny location.
-Once wintersweet has settled in and becomes established, it is a fantastic winter flowering shrub which can grow to a height of 3 to 4 metres.
+Once wintersweet has settled in and become established, it is a fantastic winter flowering shrub which can grow to a height of 3 to 4 metres.
 It should be pruned very carefully, as wintersweet flowers on wood which is only two years old.
 The pleasant scent of its flowers can also be enjoyed indoors as its branches can easily be kept in a vase for a few days.
 This winter flowering shrub is endemic to China and unfortunately is largely unknown in Germany.

 White forsythia (abelyophyllum distichum)